 - help organize, cater, or work at fundraising activities such as bake sales or car washes

 - act as a lunchroom or playground monitor

 - help to plan and chaperone field trips, track meets, and other events that take place away from the school

 - help to plan and chaperone in-school events (dances, proms, or graduation ceremonies)

 - organize or assist with a specific club or interest group (if you have an interest in an activity that isn't currently available to students, offer to help get a group started — for example, a chess club or cycling team)

 - assist coaches and gym teachers with sports and fitness programs or work in the school concession stand at sporting events

-- help the school administrators prepare grant proposals, letter-writing campaigns, or press releases or provide other administrative assistance
+- help the school administrators prepare grant proposals, letter-writing campaigns, or press releases, or help with other administrative needs

 - attend school board meetings